awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-resourcerequirement.md

 `Value`  <a name="cfn-ecs-taskdefinition-resourcerequirement-value"></a>
 The value for the specified resource type\.
-If the `GPU` type is used, the value is the number of physical `GPUs` the Amazon ECS container agent will reserve for the container\.
-The number of GPUs reserved for all containers in a task should not exceed the number of available GPUs on the container instance the task is launched on\.
+If the `GPU` type is used, the value is the number of physical `GPUs` the Amazon ECS container agent reserves for the container\.
+The number of GPUs that's reserved for all containers in a task can't exceed the number of available GPUs on the container instance that the task is launched on\.
-If the `InferenceAccelerator` type is used, the `value` should match the `DeviceName` for an [InferenceAccelerator](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-inferenceaccelerator.html) specified in a task definition\.
+If the `InferenceAccelerator` type is used, the `value` matches the `deviceName` for an [InferenceAccelerator](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_InferenceAccelerator.html) specified in a task definition\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)